Phillip-D-Shields/jotbytes-server/README.md

+# 🚧 🚧 🚧 WORK IN PROGRESS 🚧 🚧 🚧

+> #### jotBYTES API Server is still in development.
+Please check back later for updates. no notes are secure. yet. 🚧 🚧 🚧

 # jotBYTES API Server

 jotBYTES API Server is a lightweight, efficient note-taking API built with [Fiber](https://gofiber.io/) and MongoDB.
 It provides a simple yet powerful way to create, retrieve, update, and delete notes, leveraging the speed of Go and the flexibility of MongoDB for storage.